-“If I made more income, I wouldn’t have these financial problems.”
+“If I made more income, I wouldn’t have all these money problems.”

 Maybe you’ve said or thought this at some point in your life.
 Maybe you’re saying it right now!
-18 years ago, when I was living on the edge of broke, I said it all the time.
+23 years ago, when I was living on the edge of broke, I said it all the time.
 Unfortunately, I proved myself wrong every time I received a raise.
-High income doesn’t mean all your money problems disappear.
+Having a high income doesn’t mean all your money problems disappear.

 For me, more income meant higher credit limits and more spending way back then.
 It wasn’t until I completely crashed and burned financially that I realized the true problem wasn’t income.
 It was my mindset and my habits.